KevinBjarnemark/bottle-post-recipes/README.md

 At this point, the user will be locked out from this feature for **24 hours** to prevent algorithm abuse.

-#### Why it works 🤷‍♂️
+#### Why it Works 🤷‍♂️

-For example, on other social platforms, a person can alert 30 of their friends and tell them to engage with their post imediatelly, thus increasing the chances of boosting its visibility to other users.
+For example, on other social platforms, a person can alert 30 of their friends and tell them to engage with their post immediately, thus increasing the chances of boosting its visibility to other users.
 This won't work at <span class="em">Bottle Post Recipes</span> because all 30 people would need to be randomly picked by server-side calculations, which is very unlikely.

 > ⚠️ **NOTE**
 > This is an MVP project, and the system is far from perfect.